ZIPPJARR/Readme.md/readme.md

 # Hello All!
-Wlecome to my GitHub! 😄
+Welcome to my GitHub! 😄
-## WHo am I? 🤔
+## Who am I? 🤔
 Hello Again!
 I'm Avion Smith, a Newly begun devloper by day and a aspiring code ninja by night.
 When I'm not writing elegant code, you can find me debugging my lifes decisions and refactoring my daily routines.

 ## What Do I do? 💻
 By Day, I"m a aspiring Sofware engineer (student) with 1 year of experience in Software devolpment.
 By night, I embark on epic coding adventurues, Slaying bugs and conjuring up new features.
-My superpowers Includes:
+My superpowers Include:

 - **Python**: Building very usefull applications like Shoe Store Scrubbers (True Story, first project, don't ask).
 - **Git**: Committing to code like I wish I could commit to my diet.